-I am certain none of this is new to you.
-However, conflict does occur in teams every season, where players step into each other’s territory, over step their role and do someone else’s job.
+Conflict occurs in teams every season and often the main causes of that tension are players crossing over into each other’s territory, overstepping their role, or doing someone else’s job.
 This is why TRUST is a defining factor in successful teams.
-If you trust your fellow team members, you trust they will do their job and they trust you will do yours.
-This means that in a game of football, the defensive line does not break down through a gap created when a player thought (did not trust) their fellow team member would make the tackle.
+If you trust your fellow team members, you trust they will do their job, and they trust you will do yours.

 Why is this the case?
-What if in your team, none of your team members did any of the previously mentioned things?
-What would happen?
-For example, a team member who is new to the team momentarily forgets a particular tactical play during a game.
-Well, if you have no one on the team who is prepared to direct, communicate and guide that individual player then they will not learn or execute the play next time.
-The coach, instead will pull the player from the field, further damaging their sense of esteem.
+What if in your team, none of your team members did any of the previously mentioned things, what would happen?
+Here’s an example: if a new team member momentarily forgets a particular tactical play during a game, if you have no one on the team who is prepared to direct, communicate, and guide that individual player then they will not learn or execute the play next time.
+Instead, the coach will pull the player from the field, further damaging their sense of esteem.

-Or what if at training, no one on your team accepted the leadership role?
-What would happen?
-Or even worse, they did accept the role, but not perform it?
-The team would struggle for on field direction, lack motivation and the culture would deteriorate into an individual style culture where team members lacked care and concern for each other.
-Obviously this completely undermines what the concept of team stands for.
-Coaches need to understand what their athletes bring to the field beyond their technical position.
-Read more about this topic in our article Players Value Beyond their “Position”.
+Another example of a critical non-technical role is what if at training, no one on your team accepted the leadership role, what would happen?
+Or even worse, they did accept the role, but they’re not performing it?
+The team would struggle with on field direction, lack motivation, and the culture would deteriorate into an individualistic style culture where team members lack care and concern for each other.

 What Roles are Required for Team Success?

-There has been a great deal of research on what roles are required for team success.
-We know from using the DISC Model with thousands of teams and players that for a team to have a healthy chemistry there is a requirement that all DISC Profiles are represented.
-Each DISC Style is going to play a particular role which corresponds to their preferred style.
-They also can play roles which can extend beyond their style if the team requires this, but importantly, a player will struggle to play a role they are naturally not well suited for.
+There has been a great deal of research on what roles are necessary for team success.
+We know from using the DISC Model with thousands of teams and players, that for a team to have a healthy chemistry all DISC Profiles must be represented.
+Each DISC Style is going to play a particular role which falls in line with their preferred behavioral style.
+However, while each person can also adapt and play roles which extend beyond their style if the team requires, it’s important to note that a player will struggle to consistently play a role they are naturally not well suited for.

 Breaking this into the DISC Team Roles, each DISC Style is responsible for ‘driving’ certain roles.
 It works as per the below table.